dotnet/docs-aspire/docs/fundamentals/dotnet-aspire-sdk.md

 ### Orchestrator dependencies

-The .NET Aspire SDK dynamically adds references to the [.NET Aspire dashboard](dashboard/overview.md) and other app host dependencies, such as, the developer control plane (DCP) packages.
+The .NET Aspire SDK dynamically adds references to the [.NET Aspire dashboard](dashboard/overview.md) and other app host dependencies, such as the developer control plane (DCP) packages.
 These dependencies are specific to the platform that the app host is built on.

 When the app host project runs, the orchestrator relies on these dependencies to provide the necessary functionality to the app host.
 For more information, see [.NET Aspire orchestration overview][app-host].